stolostron/hub-of-hubs-postgresql/README.md

 PostgreSQL serves as the database of [Hub-of-Hubs](https://github.com/stolostron/hub-of-hubs) .
 This repository contains Ansible playbooks to install, configure and uninstall the database.
 For common commands to work with the database, see [usage.md](usage.md).

+The repository also contains [a go program to run performance tests](db-performance-tests) and [scripts to deploy the database to a Kubernetes cluster](pgo).

 ![DatabaseDiagram](images/HubOfHubsDatabase.png)

 Go to the [Contributing guide](CONTRIBUTING.md) to learn how to get involved.